Genius-Genie/aws-scalable-webapp-architecture/README.md

 📁 Files in This Repo

-- `Project_Report.pdf` – Detailed walkthrough of the project
+- `Phase1_architecture_guide` – Detailed walkthrough of the project with screenshots
-- `Presentation.pdf` – Visual summary with screenshots
+- `Phase1_project_report` – A summary of what the architecture guide entails
 - `README.md` – Project summary and key design highlights

 ---